Eric-Gomes/Eric-Gomes/README.md

 - 👋 Hi, I’m Eric.
-- 👀 Working as a Freelance Full Stack & Mobile App Development.
+- 👀 Working as a Freelance Full Stack & Mobile App Developer.
-- 🌱 I’m currently using Javascript and Dart to create Websites and Applications
+- 🌱 I’m currently using Javascript and Dart to create Websites and Applications.
 - 📫 You can reach me through my Twitter @GomesNEric.